El Buur: History

-El Buur has been inhabited since at least the 13th century.
+Ceel Buur has been inhabited by Murusade clan since at least the 13th century.
 During the Ajuran Sultanate it served as a local commercial hub.

 The area is particularly noted as a center for quarrying.
-Here, meerschaum (sepiolite), used to make the Somali people's trademark dabqaad incense burner, is mined.
+Here, meerschaum (sepiolite), was used to make the Somali people's trademark Dabqaad incense burner, is mined.
 El Buur is also the site of the local pipe-making industry.